8 Social Skills for Kids: The Secret to Making Friends Easily

 Six examples of critical social and interpersonal skills

-an ability to understand and feel what others are feeling.
+An ability to understand and feel what others are feeling.
 It is understanding another person’s feelings, placing oneself in their shoes, and reacting to them with decency and empathy.
 Empathy creates a social atmosphere that is supportive and inclusive.

 Limited Social Interaction

-Difficulty Interpreting difficult Nonverbal Signs
+Difficulty Interpreting Difficult Nonverbal Signs

 Limited eye contact